Jextic/CS151---Secure-Discord-Moderation-Bot/README.md

 **Functionality:**

 Our Discord moderation bot can help secure the server members’ privacies and automatically address and regulate rules.
 It can help filter words and prevent spam messages to create a more positive environment.
 Certain messages would be sent to individual server members or punishments would be placed upon the offending user if any rule violations were recorded in the message logs.
-Additional features can include poll making or fun entertainment features.
+Additional features can include poll-making or fun entertainment features.

 **Operations (list operations for each intended user):**